-Facial Pain Care
+Facial Pain and Trigeminal Neuralgia Care

-To determine the right treatment, we use a systematic approach to find the source of the pain, beginning with a detailed history and targeted physical examination, which may lead to specialized testing.
+At UC San Diego Health we recommend starting with a neurologist.
+Our neurological care clinic can use a systematic approach to find the source of the pain.
+This begins with a detailed history and targeted physical exam, which may lead to specialized testing.

 Common Causes of Facial Pain

 Trigeminal neuralgia (TN) is a cranial nerve disorder that leads to facial pain.
 There are two types of TN: classic trigeminal neuralgia and secondary trigeminal neuralgia.

 Classic Trigeminal Neuralgia (TN)

 Also known as tic douloureux, classic TN often produces recurrent and abrupt pain like an electric shock.
 Classic trigeminal neuralgia is more frequent in older people, often with the first attack occurring in the late 50s or 60s.
 It’s rare before the age of 40.
 It’s usually caused by compression of a blood vessel at the root of the trigeminal nerve in the brain.

 Pain may last for a few seconds or, in some cases, persist for up to two minutes and usually occurs only on one side of the face.

 The duration of pain attacks can change over time and become more prolonged and severe.
 Between those pain attacks, most patients do not report any pain.

 Typical trigeminal neuralgia pain is often triggered by a light touch of the face (such as by applying makeup or shaving), brushing teeth, and chewing, among other things.